MareliBasson/expenses-app-challenge/README.md

     -   This project is built using a [basic Create React App boilerplate](https://github.com/MareliBasson/react-boilerplate-site) I've created before and updated as required.
 I created this boilerplate to help me get simplistic apps up and running as quickly and as efficiently as possible.
     -   Modular file structure - I prefer grouping all files that are relevant to a component together.
 If the project included tests, these would also be grouped in their relevant component folder as well.
     -   Absolute paths - I've found using absolute paths when possible makes for much neater imports and saves a lot of time if components need to be moved around.
     -   Stylesheets - Currently I prefer using separate stylesheets as it's the format I work with most often.
-I've worked with Styled Components and CSS in JS as well before, but I'm not as experienced using them eventhough I definitely want to get more experience using them to full effect.
+I've worked with Styled Components and CSS in JS as well before, but I'm not as experienced using them even though I definitely want to get more experience using them to full effect.
 -   **State management**
     -   I don't have experience setting up a state management library such as Redux.
-When prop-drilling became excessive in this project I compared Redux and Context API - I chose these two because Redux is the libary I have the most experience using and Context API, because I'm curious about how it's used and because it's a solution that doesn't require adding another dependency.
+When prop-drilling became excessive in this project I compared Redux and Context API - I chose these two because Redux is the libary I have the most experience using, and Context API because I'm curious about how it's used and because it's a solution that doesn't require adding another dependency.
         -   I did attempt to setup Redux in a separate branch and got the basic example I was using to work, but then realised I'm not sure at all how to adapt the reducers for my own use case or how to go about structuring the global state, so I put that branch on pause to rather focus on my strengths.
         -   I applied a React Hook to the ExpenseFilters component to try it out (and at the end for the theming) - Very Useful!
 Definitely want to start using it more often.
 -   **API Implementation**
-    -   This is my first time setting up API calls.
+    -   This is my first time setting up API calls - I've done API implementation before where I had to integrate the results from the call with existing components and communicate needed changes to the backend developer, but I haven't setup the fetch methods before.
     -   Async/await and promises is a gap in my JS knowledge that I haven't fully addressed.
 I haven't gained experience in implementing either format or the pros/cons of using the one over the other.
 By chance all the tutorials I used to setup the API calls used a promise structure.
     -   I changed the API to return all expenses when using the `GET /expenses` endpoint.
 I felt it made more sense to have it return everything when there's no limit or offset set, however I definitely understand the need to implement a limitation if the dataset was returning thousands of entries.
     -   I updated the `POST /expenses/:id` endpoint to also accept a change to category.
 Now a user can set a category on an expense and then filter by those categories.